suchow/suchow.io/_posts/2011-08-01-snapshots.md

 tags: [israel, birthright]
 ---

 By the end of the first day, it still hasn't hit me that I am in Israel, a fact betrayed only by the Ben Gurion border control stamp on my passport and the occasional road sign spotted with Hebrew text and Arabic squiggles.
 I begin to feel differently when I look out the window of our coach (a 50-seater with little air conditioning vents above each seat) and see farms littered with grazing cows and fields of fruit trees arranged neatly in rows that trail off to a soft texture of foliage.
-The sight reminds me of my Hebrew school days, filled with agricultural talk &mdash; of dates, figs, palms, pomegranates, olives, and the famed Land o' Milk and Honey.
+The sight reminds me of my Hebrew school days, filled with agricultural talk of dates, figs, palms, pomegranates, olives, and the famed Land o' Milk and Honey.

 Here it is.